How Does a Furnace Work?

 Atmospheric Vented Room Furnace

 Another option that you might consider is an atmospheric vented room furnace.
-This type of furnace draws on a home’s air to mix with natural gas from the burner to allow combustion to occur.
+This unit draws on a home’s air to mix with natural gas from the burner to allow combustion to occur.
 A grill on the furnace pulls in this air for the combustion process.
 This type of heater works with vent pipes that are connected to the chimney or flue to carry the combustion by-products outside.
 One of the advantages of these heaters is their versatility –– they can be installed in the ceiling, floor, wall, and other areas.

-These types of furnaces are also available in many different shapes and sizes, depending on your needs.
+This type is also available in many different shapes and sizes, depending on your needs.
 Plus, they can be used for purposes as different as commercial warehouses and in-home use as well.

 Gravity Direct Vent Furnace